MarjoleinAardewijn/web-design-1920/README.md

 - Add a legend.
 - Use the keys `H`, `J`, `K` and `L`.
 - Everything can be normal sized, do no use large input field.
 - Change the overall color pallet to something "punk", or something that is darker.
 He likes the music genre: "metal", where dark color are a common theme, so that's something to be aware of.
 - He was very happy with metal/punk-related styling so I it would be nice to add something like that as well.
 - A button "in 1 hour" is very useful.
 - Think about which keys can be a part of the Sticky Keys.
 - A switch between home and work would be nice.
 - Idea: one button to select that you want to `go from home to work in one hour`.

-### Second Prototype
+### Final User Test

 After the first user test I came up with the idea to redesign the date picker used in the NS travel planner.
 This so that planning a trip from home to work and back with the train becomes a lot more pleasant for him.
-So I decided to delete the date picker I made for my first prototype and just start from the beginning.
+So I decided to delete everything I made for my first prototype and just start from the beginning.

 Besides having a story one big issue during the last test was that there wasn't a legend.
 So I created one that looks exactly like the one in his Mac.

 ![Legend Second Prototype](https://user-images.githubusercontent.com/23479038/80018283-13e71300-84d6-11ea-8c6c-e8ab121bbe85.png "Legend Key Bindings Keyboard")

-I also added some key bindings to the key bindings I already configured the last time, which were only the `/` key and the `Shift` key.
-I used the `J`, `K` and `L` keys along with the arrow keys, `spacebar` and the `Enter` key.
+I also added some extra key bindings: the `J`, `K` and `L` keys along with the arrow keys, `spacebar` and the `Enter` key.
+And added a custom Google Font and a background image of people at a concert making the `rock` gesture, to make it more "punk" and incorporate his love for metal music and concerts.

 <details>
     <summary>Second Prototype</summary>